TIGs 2.0 - Can They Hang On? -

 - Verdict: Hold.

-- Estimated EU Referendum vote: 61% Leave
+- Estimated EU Referendum vote: 61% Remain

 - Once Andrew Lansley’s safe Tory seat, it has been trending steadily Lib Demmy as house prices push younger voters out of the neighbouring City of Cambridge.
 The Lib Dems took over the local council this year, and stormed the area in the European Elections…